 - External Hard drives – a larger capacity physical device that must be moved offsite.

 - Shared or NAS storage (see our guide on shared storage) – onsite network attached storage for local copies across multiple devices.
+(Easy way to implement a backup policy)

 - Cloud Storage – subscription-based storage with its own backup and security.
 Requires internet.

-Finally what is the process to actually do the backup?
+Finally, what is the process to actually do the backup?

 - Manual task – A person has the task of manually doing the backups based on a prescribed agenda.